bhimrazy/litdata-with-minio/README.md

 ### Step 1: Setup AWS Configuration

-You can configure AWS credentials for MinIO access either via environment variables or by creating a `~/.aws/{credentials,config}` file.
+You can configure AWS credentials for MinIO access either via environment variables, using the `aws configure` command, or by creating a `~/.aws/{credentials,config}` file.

 **Using Environment Variables:**